Adyen/adyen-commercetools/extension/docs/IntegrationGuide.md

 There must be at least one CTP payment object of type Adyen (`Payment.paymentMethodInfo.paymentInterface = ctp-adyen-integration`) AND this CTP payment must have `Payment.custom.fields.merchantReference`.
+The combination of `Payment.custom.fields.merchantReference` and `Payment.paymentMethodInfo.paymentInterface` must be unique across the project.
+This field must not be changed once set.

 ### Validate payment transaction
 Cart's payment counts as successful if there is at least one payment object